yschindel/NHMzh-viz-services/README.md

 ## Access the MinIO Console

 To access the MinIO Console, navigate to http://localhost:9001.
-You will need to use the credentials `ROOTUSER` and `CHANGEME123` to log in.
-Or whatever you have set in the `.env` file.
+You will need to use the credentials `ROOTUSER` and `CHANGEME123` to log in (or whatever you have set in the `.env` file).

 ## Tests